SANE Resources logo

 A:

-Many people come to therapy or personal enhancement coaching for specific reasons and for a limited amount of time (6-weeks to get back on track, or a 4-month group for instance).
-Some people come several times a year whenever they want a "boost" or to check-in (or enroll in a 4-month group).
+Sometimes longer-term support is useful for more serious or chronic issues.
+The October 1, 2008 issue of the Journal of the American Medical Association published a study that revealed individuals receiving psychodynamic psychotherapy lasting a minimum of a year, or 50 sessions, experienced 96% better overall outcomes than shorter-term psychotherapy.Typically, individuals that benefit from longer therapy are interested in more insight-oriented exploration of connections between the past and present (in hopes to stop repeating harmful habits).
+Also, if there is a characterological disorder, Dual Diagnoses, need to change long-term habits, addressing addictions and life changes, longer term therapy is more effective than short-term or "brief therapy" that has gained popularity.
+Some people come to therapy or personal enhancement coaching for specific reasons and for a limited amount of time (maybe six sessions of psychoeducation to get back on track, or a short-term group, for instance).
+Some people come several times a year whenever they want a "boost" or to check-in (or enroll in a 4-month group) after their initial "improvement" therapy.
 Some people want help in re-focusing and come back after being gone for awhile.
-And sometimes longer-term support is useful for more serious or chronic issues (characterological disorders, Dual Diagnoses, changing habits, addressing addictions and life changes), or if you want more insight-oriented exploration of connections between your past and present (in hopes to stop repeating harmful habits).
-I see clients weekly, every other week, once a month, or every few months for 50 minutes to three hours as needed.
-Some clients come in to see me once or twice a year for Weekend Intensives and stay in contact through email and phone calls.
+I see clients weekly, every other week, once a month, every few months, or as best works for the client, from 55 minutes to four hours as needed.
+Some clients come in to see me once or twice a year and stay in contact through email and phone calls.

 Q: Why does it take so long to see results!?